Skip to content

 Adobe Analytics operations involve Adobe’s platform management, which your team does not control.

-Adobe’s Analysis Workspace is a genuinely powerful analytics environment.
+Adobe’s Analysis Workspace is a deep analytics environment.
 Freeform tables, advanced segmentation, calculated metrics, cross-tab analysis, and cohort reporting give analysts depth that HitKeep does not approach.

 If your team has trained analysts who depend on Analysis Workspace, HitKeep is not a replacement.